“For the wisdom of this world is foolishness in God’s sight.”

 I knew nothing about Christian saints, or core Christian teachings.
 I didn’t even realize that my new “San Francisco” home city was named for history’s most popular Christian saint.
 Moreover, apart from Christianity, I was ignorant of Eastern spiritual and religious teachings.

 Growing up in Chicago, I had become familiar with Judaism’s core teachings:

 “ Hear, O Israel: The Lord our God is One”; and

 “Thou shalt love the Lord thy God with all thine heart,

 and with all thy soul, and with all thy might.”

 ~ Deuteronomy 6:4-5

-However, I had no idea of their supremely profound esoteric importance.
+However, I had no idea of their supremely profound sacred significance.

 But my midlife spiritual awakening experiences triggered an unprecedented interest in spiritual subjects.
 Initially – sparked by inner experiences and amazing synchronicities – I experienced great curiosity about Saint Francis of Assisi, and about Christian teachings which inspired him.